Emmanu3l/deleteRedditSaved/README.md

 # deleteRedditSaved
-Batch delete saved reddit submissions and comments using the praw library
+Batch delete saved reddit submissions and comments using the praw library.
+More details on praw:
+praw.readthedocs.io